 - 1. Select Fortify > Options.

-- 2. In the left panel, select Audit Configuration.
+- 2. In the left pane, select Audit Configuration.

+- 3. Select the Configuration tab.

-- 3. Under Save Audit Project Options, specify one of the following configuration settings:
+- 4. Under Save Audit Project Options, specify one of the following configuration settings:

 - Limit removed issues to the maximum number

 - Save all removed issues every time

 - Prompt me next time

-- 4. Click OK.
+- 5. Click OK.

-Using the Debugging Option
+Using the Debug Option

-If you encounter errors, you can enable the debugging option to help troubleshoot.
+If you encounter errors, you can enable the debug option to help troubleshoot.